DoctorDiffusion/ComfyUI-Doctor-Tools/README.md

 ```
 pip install -r requirements.txt
 ```
-If this fails to install yt_dlp:
+If this fails to install yt_dlp to your desired python environment, use the following comand:
 ```bash
 .\python_embed\python.exe -s -m pip install yt_dlp
 ```